endjin/dotnet-adr/README.md

 `adr templates default set <TEMPLATE ID>` - Sets the default ADR Template.
 The `<TEMPLATE ID>` can be obtained from `adr templates default show`

-`adr templates list` - Displays the detailed metadata of all ADR Templates contained in the current default ADR Template Package.
+`adr templates list` - Displays a table containing the detailed metadata of all ADR Templates contained in the current default ADR Template Package.

 `adr templates list --ids-only` - Displays the ids of all ADR Templates contained in the current default ADR Template Package.

+`adr templates list --format-list` - Displays a list of the detailed metadata of all ADR Templates contained in the current default ADR Template Package.

+`adr templates install` - Installs the latest version of the currently set ADR Templates Package.

 `adr templates update` - Updates to the latest version of the currently set ADR Templates Package.